 Beginner Books for Kids

 *This post contains affiliate links, see my disclosure policy for more information.*

 - books of interest; topics that they are interested in (ie: Barbies, Heros)

-- reading level – if its too hard they’ll be discouraged and not want to try
+- correct reading level – if its too hard they’ll be discouraged and not want to try

-Little Critter by Mercer Mayer We have the one pictured above plus quite a few more, including one that was Hubby’s as a child.
+Little Critter by Mercer Mayer We have so many Little Critter books, including one that was Hubby’s as a child.
 These books tend to have smaller sentences and only one or two per page.

-We don’t have as many of these books as I’d like.
-But we have a number of them, and have been getting more.
+We don’t have as many Dr Seuss books as I’d like.
+But we do have a number of them, and have been getting more.
 Blake’s favorite is Hop on Pop.
 Dr Seuss books are repetitive and fun, which makes them perfect for kids. to learn to read with.